Glenrothes: Public artworks

+Four pieces of Glenrothes artworks have been awarded listed status by Historic Environment Scotland.
+"Ex Terra" has been listed at Category B and "The Birds", "The Henge" and "Work" (or Industry, Past and Present) at Category C.

+Coinciding with the town's 75th anniversary on 30 June 2023 a new public artwork was unveiled in the town centre named "The Disappearing Hippo", created by Stanley Bonnar.
+It is constructed using recycled tin cans and other sustainable materials bringing a conservation message.

 Civic and heritage facilities

 Rothes Halls is the town's main theatre, exhibition, conference and civic centre.
 The town's main library and a cafe also form part of the complex.
 The Rothes Halls was officially opened by actor and director Richard Wilson on 30 November 1993.
 Since then it has played host to a vast range of local, national and international shows; popular music and entertainment acts, and amateur societies.
 It also hosts an annual Kingdom Of Fife Real Ale and Cider Festival, the Glenrothes comic con and a science festival.

-The Glenrothes & Area Heritage Centre established a permanent base in November 2013 following a series of successful temporary exhibitions held previously in the town centre.
-The heritage centre is run by local volunteers and operates from a shop unit in the Kingdom Shopping Centre.
-It focuses on the history of the Glenrothes area from a period between the early 19th century to the late 20th century.
+Some of the exhibits and displays of the former Glenrothes & Area Heritage Centre were relocated into the Rothes Halls after the Heritage Centre closed its unit in the Kingdom Shopping Centre following the COVID-19 pandemic in 2019/2020.

 A war memorial was constructed in Glenrothes in 2007 following the deaths of two local Black Watch soldiers in Iraq.
 Prior to this Glenrothes was in the unusual position of not being able to host its own Remembrance Sunday commemorations.
 Unlike traditional memorials, the Glenrothes war memorial consists of two interlinking rings of standing stones.